Regulatory framework and trends

 What rules and procedures apply for visitors seeking to undertake short-term training in your jurisdiction?

-Business visitors are not authorised to undertake training in Belgium.
+Currently, business visitors are not authorised to undertake training in Belgium.

 In what circumstances is a transit visa required to pass through your jurisdiction?
 How is it obtained?